Seven Tips for Creating Your College List

 3. Educate Yourself About Options

-It’s nearly impossible to get to know every single undergraduate institution in the United States, but that doesn’t mean that you shouldn’t do your best to learn about as many plausible options for you as you can.
+It’s nearly impossible to get to know every single undergraduate institution in the United States, but that doesn’t mean that you shouldn’t do your best to learn about as many plausible options for you as possible.
 Luckily, there are many search tools to help you along the way.